 Tracki Pro ($36 + $20/mo) is the best GPS tracker for an electric scooter: 4G LTE live tracking, IP67-rated, and small enough to hide inside the stem cap or battery tray.
 For no-monthly-fee tracking, Invoxia GPS at $130 includes 3 years of service.

-• Best fast-update tracker: Spytec GL300 at $40 with 5-second refresh, ideal for live chase scenarios
+- Best fast-update tracker: Spytec GL300 free with a plan, 5-second refresh, ideal for live chase scenarios

 At a Glance: E-Scooter GPS Trackers Compared